prisma/ent/README.md

   client: prisma,
   entities,
   typegen: {
-    customEntitiesPath: [ // Register the custom entities so they're imported/used in the code-generation path.join(__dirname, './entities/*.ts')
+    customEntitiesPath: [ // Register the custom entities so they get imported/used in the code-generation path.join(__dirname, './entities/*.ts')
     ]
   }